boymark44/ruby_daily_practice/day_2_practice/README.md

 ## Daily Ruby Practice
-- Here lies all my frustrations and tears when coding in Ruby. :(
+- Here lies all my frustrations and tears when coding in Ruby for Day 2. :(